CodeSmithChris/Advent-of-Code/2024/dayTwo/README.md

 ### Possible solution
-Create a list of Structs with an int array and bool for safe Create a node for each new line and assign that line to the array If true compare indices if the value is continously increasing or decreasing by a value of [1-3] If true switch the bool to true
+Create a list of Structs with an int array and bool for safe Create a node for each new line and assign that line to the array Compare indices if the value is continously increasing or decreasing by a value of [1-3] If true switch the bool to true
 Count number of structs with safe == true